uobirlab/tortoisebot/README.md

 Using
 -----

-Marc has constructed a number of launch files to make using the tortoisebot easier.
-Below, I will give a quick sumary of what they various launch files do.
+There are a number of launch files to make using the tortoisebot easier.
+Below, I will give a quick sumary of what the various launch files do.

 * `tortoise.launch`: This file launches both the turtlebot driver and